AzizbekEshpolatov/AzizEshpolatov/README.md

-# 👋 Hi, I'm Aziz Eshpolatov!
+# 👋 Hi, I'm Azizbek Eshpolatov!

 I'm a passionate **Flutter Developer** with expertise in building high-performance, cross-platform mobile applications using **Flutter** and **Dart**.
 I also have a foundational knowledge of backend and database technologies, enabling me to create full-stack solutions.